Working from home

 Year 3 and 4 have a list of spellings that we have been learning this year.
 I have included a copy of this list on your working from home page.
 Spend a short while each week going over the words you find difficult to spell and ask someone at home to test you on 10 words each week.
 You could also put these into sentences using prepositions, adjectives, speech or noun phrases as well as the correct punctuation.

-As a Church School we suggest that we spend time reading about and thinking about our Christian faith.
-Although Churches are closed for regular Services, they will be open for quiet personal reflection time that families can access during the day.
-In addition, read stories from the Bible as part of your reading time.
+As a Church School we suggest that we spend time reading about and thinking about our Christian faith so you may want to read stories from the Bible as part of your reading time.

 It is important to keep active over the extended break although we may spend long periods at home.
 See if you complete the daily mile each day as well as going on Go Noodle for fun dance and active activities.
 Perhaps you can get people at home to join in with you!